changingminds.org

 When working with other people five characteristics/traits/preferences are a lot easier to remember than sixteen.
 This also leads to the obvious criticism that we are much more than 'five traits'.

-Using the first letters of the first three factors, the term NEO often appears in descriptions.
+Using the first letters of the first three factors, the term NEO often appears in descriptions, particularly of the formal assessment.
 The initial letters are also sometimes arranged to spell OCEAN (or CANOE).

 Big Five Factor